We have a database of over 11,000 colleges all over India.

 On this Hindi Diwas, let us look at the ‘imposition of Hindi’ and the need to talk about it.
 Language is the main connection for a human identity all over the world.
 Languages act as barriers as well as the main connecting link depending on the regions.
 With current globalization, languages have become a means of connection now more than ever.
 With the current technology leading to the world coming closer, languages act as a major factor in blurring the boundaries and bringing the world closer.
 Language has played a significant role in the country's politics in India.

 India is a multilingual country with over 1650 different languages, each with its own culture and traditions.
-Twenty-two of these languages have been designated as official languages, while six have been designated as classical languages (Tamil, Telugu, Malayalam, Kannada, Odia and Sanskrit).
+Twenty-two of these languages has been designated as official languages, while six have been designated as classical languages (Tamil, Telugu, Malayalam, Kannada, Odia and Sanskrit).

 Hindi is our country's ancient and enriched language.
 However, the English language is currently more popular in terms of the official language of work.
 Speaking English is regarded as a symbol of respect and a sign of modernism in our country.
 But, according to experts, children learn very quickly in their mother tongue.